jason-kerney/FeldSpar/readme.md

 > Feld Spar tackles this by having only 2 states of a test.
 Success or Failure.
 Failures allow you to have a reason for failure, which will be `Ignored` for an ignored test.

-### Favor Convention Over Configuration
+### Favor Intention
-> .Net attributes are configuration and not immediately obvious when your program execution depends on them.
+> .Net attributes are not immediately obvious when your program execution depends on them.
 If you find a method that conforms to the test signature but lacks the attribute was the attribute removed?

 > I wanted a test framework that made a test method as obviously indented to be a test.